 - a professional or trade association or trade union; or

 - our agents such as commercial agents, debt collectors or solicitors,

-and we may collect that information directly from them in person, over the telephone, by mail, over the internet, by other electronic means, by email or fax or by completion of an application or consent form whether on-line or otherwise.
+and we may collect that information directly from them in person, over the telephone, by mail, over the internet, through their use of a Platform, through a Form, by other electronic means, by email or by fax.

 How we hold your personal information